p-o-lo/banana-navigation/README.md

 The **report.pdf** describes the details of the implementation and more ideas about the DQN agent.

 To run the code properly a **python** folder is provided.
-In this folder there are all the files needed for the installation of the Unity environments.
+The project environment is similar to, but not identical to the Banana Collector environment on the [Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents).
+This folder, provided by the [Reinforcement Learning Nanodegree progam of **Udacity**]( https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), there are all the files needed for the installation of the Unity environments.

 ## Requirements and installation